~ Musings on the Blade Runner films

 When the idea of replicants are introduced, humanoids with superior capabilities in a controllable frame, should we hesitate when we sentence them to serving as slave labor?
 When the violent uprisings begin and the replicants start passing themselves off as humans in order to survive, their progenitors respond by updating the models for enhanced servitude while simultaneously hunting down the seditious older models.
 How should humanity respond?
 The blade runners, hired guns tasked with hunting and eliminating rogue replicants, don’t ask questions about the righteousness of their actions.
 They might ponder, like Deckard, about whether or not what they are doing might have become something like murder.
 They certainly aren’t supposed to.
 In general, humans have few reservations about the act of hunting down and killing replicants.
 It’s not execution, it’s retirement.
 It isn’t difficult to consider the death of something less sentient than yourself.

 Deckard’s story in the original film, as well as K’s in 2049, are explorations of the question of consciousness.
 We are presented with some existential novelty into what it means to be human and what sentience might entail within a machine.
 Why should human beings have a monopoly on consciousness, when we barely understand what makes it transpire within us?
 In both films, it is the replicants that ask the big existential questions, examining the boundaries of their presence in the world.
 The humans of Earth, on the other hand, often live in the drug-addled squalor of inequitable and forgettable lives.
 In Deckard’s hunt for Roy Batty, the violent new model trying to find a way out of its limited existence, we witness the reality of the replicant’s personal evolution.
 In K’s story in 2049, we see what changes are wrought in the most advanced model of replicant when confronted with new possibilities for its own existence.
-Once these machines cross the threshold of sentience, even gaining reproductive capability borne of something like love, from then on there are sincere moral consequences to all of our future interactions with them.
+Once these machines cross the threshold of sentience, even gaining reproductive capability borne of something like love, from then on there are sincere moral consequences to all of our future interactions with them, whether we realize it or not.

 Does merely being the creator of something afford us the implicit right to destroy it?
 Despite their intelligence, power and usefulness, in the end they are simply machines, ‘skinjobs.’
 It makes it easier that they cannot feel empathy, they aren’t like us – they cannot appreciate art or deal in true emotions.
 But what if they could?
 Would knowing this stay our hand and bring us closer to opening a manner of dialogue or negotiation with them?
 At what threshold do we recognize sentience and begin serious moral consideration?
 When do we see the transgressions of ‘retirement’?
 At what point do we appreciate the fact that they might deserve to exist independent of servitude to their creators?